albamr09/albamr09.github.io/content/math/cet/03_differential_equations.md

 ### Derivatives of Inverse Trigonometric Functions

-Because the trigonometric functions—with the restricted domains that we used to define their inverses—are oneto-one and differentiable, it follows that the inverse trigonometric functions are also differentiable.
+Because the trigonometric functions, with the restricted domains that we used to define their inverses, are one-to-one and differentiable, it follows that the inverse trigonometric functions are also differentiable.

 Let's start with the arcsine function, defined as: